Digits88/Adaptive-Images-for-WordPress/readme.markdown

 Adaptive-Images for WordPress
 =============================
-This is not just the WordPress version of the original Adaptive-Images by Mat Wilcox.
+This is not just the WordPress version of the original Adaptive-Images by Matt Wilcox.
 This is an extended version with which you can configure individually the responsive behavior of each image in the layout.

 theme/config/adaptive-images-config.php
 ```php